 Lee Chang Ho dwells in one of the Korean national park’s highest houses, living for a year in almost complete seclusion.
 Only one neighbour and her dog live close by.

-Panshick, my Korean co-teacher and one of Chang Ho’s most trusted and loyal friends, introduced us.
+Panshick, one of Chang Ho’s most trusted and loyal friends, introduced us.

 Hours before on the drive to meet Chang Ho, Panshick tells us how his enigmatic friend is a truth seeker and, for reasons of self-discovery, decided to make the drastic decision to move to the mountains.